AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 to the security considerations discussed in the RTP specification [RFC3550] and in any appropriate RTP profile.
-This implies that confidentiality of the media streams is achieved by encryption, for example, through the application of SRTP [26].
+This implies that confidentiality of the media streams is achieved by encryption, for example, through the application of SRTP [RFC3711].
 Because the data compression used with this payload format is applied end-to-end, any encryption needs to be performed after compression.
 A potential denial-of-service threat exists for data encodings using compression techniques that have non-uniform receiver-end computational load.
 The attacker can inject pathological datagrams into the stream that are complex to decode and that cause the receiver to be overloaded.
-AV1 is vulnerable to such attacks, as it is exremely simple to generate datagrams containing OBUs that affect the decoding process of many future OBUs.
 Therefore, the usage of data origin authentication and data integrity protection of at least the RTP packet is RECOMMENDED, for example, with SRTP [RFC3711].
+End-to-end encryption helps mitigate these attacks [perc-double].

 Note that the appropriate mechanism to ensure confidentiality and integrity of RTP packets and their payloads is very dependent on the